Wabinab/Xenoblade-Chronicles-3-The-Book/src/15_taion.md

 The moebius with a W on his head rebuted, "It's just bad luck.
 The plan was sound.
 If not for the black fog."

 Ok, not a single horn, but double horn, the first moebius, looking from this angle.
-It looked like the moebius Noah and Mio first fought to the writer, "It's all about the skinfeel.
+It looked like the moebius Noah and Mio first fought to the translator, "It's all about the skinfeel.
 You've only got eyes up front.
 That's why K lost.
 Sounds, the air, breathing...
 When you can feel all that, you don't need the Iris."

 A female moebius, tall hat like that of a chef, and a fat ring wrapped around her neck, "And for all that, you still slunk back, tail between legs.
 Are you forgetting that fact?"